Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

      alt="3 boxes labelled 'common-lisp-user', 'beatles' and 'stones'.
 The first contains a stick figure and a few symbols: 'car, 'cdr, etc. The 'beatles' box contains 'play, 'sing, 'car (from CL), etc. The 'stones box contains 'play (from 'beatles'), 'sing, 'car (from CL), etc." class="centered">

 We start off in CL-USER.
-The BEATLES package exports the `play` symbol, so we can call the function it identifies, but not `sing`.
+The BEATLES package exports the `play` symbol, so we can call the function it identifies, but we don't have access to the `sing` symbol.

 	:::lisp
 	CL-USER> (beatles:play)